 Guidance on the Death of a Senior National Figure

 As many of you will know, NACO has developed the document “Marking the Death of a Senior National Figure” with help, support and guidance from The Earl Marshal’s office and Buckingham Palace.
-This document is not available on the website but if you wish to have a copy please email the Secretary on secretary@naco.uk.com
+This document is not available on the website but if you wish to have a copy please email the Secretary on secretary@naco.uk.com.

 Communication with members

-The improvements I have mentioned in communication with members will I hope continue over the next 12 months.
+The improvements I have mentioned in communication with members will, I hope, continue over the next 12 months.

 Training